 Career: After graduating from college, King taught high school and sold short stories to men's magazines.
 In 1971, he was hired as a teacher at Hampden Academy in Maine.
-In 1973, King's novel Carrie was accepted by publishing house Doubleday.
+In 1973, King's novel "Carrie" was bought by Doubleday.
 This was the fourth novel King had written, but the first to be published.
-It started out as a short story that King had thrown away, however, his wife took the pages out of the trash and encouraged him to finish the story.
-He took her advice.
-Carrie set King's career in motion and became a significant novel in the horror genre.
+"Carrie" set King's career in motion and became a significant novel in the horror genre.
 In 1976, it was made into a successful horror film starring Sissy Spacek.

 King and his wife Tabitha own Zone Radio Corp, a radio station group consisting of WZON/620 AM, WKIT-FM/100.3 & WZLO/103.1.